Interior Colors for Home Staging

 Add pops of color with accessories

-Interior colors for home staging should be selected from paint palettes that appeal to the most buyers possible.
-Try to limit interior colors for home staging to earth tones, neutrals, or warm shades of white.
+Interior colors for home staging should be selected from the color palette that appeals to the most buyers possible.
+Try to limit interior colors for home staging to neutral earth tones, or warm shades of white.

 Neutral wall tones provide excellent backdrops for the accent colors you'll add later for home staging; in your furniture, draperies, artwork and accessories.